5 Ways to Determine Success of PPC Campaigns

 Hardik Mody

-Hardik Mody is a Digital Marketing Manager.
+Hardik Mody is a Senior Manager in Digital Marketing.
 He plans and coordinates the marketing activities of ValueHits, a full-service Digital Marketing Agency in Mumbai, India.
 With his experience and Expert knowledge in the field, he identifies potential customers and develops marketing campaigns.
 Also, he is efficient enough to meet the client’s requirements and well-organized in handling multiple tasks.